-It’s hard to find someone who enjoys going to the dentist, but that doesn’t mean there aren’t students that dream of becoming a dentist one day.
+It’s hard to find someone who enjoys going to the dentist, but that doesn’t mean there aren’t students that dream of going to dental school one day.

 And it all starts with financing your way through dental school.